dastron/storage-cluster/README.md

 ## Network Summary

-Project Colossus is a collaborative, distributed storage cluster designed for resilience and large-scale data management.
+Project Zircon is a collaborative, distributed storage cluster designed for resilience and large-scale data management.
 It operates on a 2x replication factor, meaning every piece of active data (`A`) is stored twice across the cluster (`A * 2`).
 The cluster is designed to tolerate the failure of any **single largest node**, requiring enough total raw storage to reconstitute the data from that failed node.
 Members contribute raw storage capacity through dedicated nodes or expanding existing ones with hard drives or donations.

 This document outlines the system architecture, storage calculations, and recovery buffer strategy.

 ## Storage Replication and Recovery Buffer

-Project Colossus maintains a **2x replication factor** for all active data (`A`).
+Project Zircon maintains a **2x replication factor** for all active data (`A`).
 This ensures data redundancy during normal operation.

 To handle the failure of the **single largest node** in the cluster, the cluster must maintain sufficient **total raw storage (`S_total`)** to absorb the data from the **single largest node (`T_largest_node`)** and allow for its data to be replicated again to restore the 2x factor across all active data.